The story behind Weleda

 One ingredient that is used in all four of the Weleda Skin Food products is sunflower seed oil.
 Sunflower seed oil functions as an emollient, which means it works to soften and smooth the skin while also acting as an occlusive agent.
 Upon application, sunflower seed oil forms a film on the skin that helps to prevent evaporation of moisture.
 Sunflower seed oil provides anti-inflammatory effects due to its high composition of linoleic acid.
 The anti-inflammatory properties of sunflower seed oil make this an excellent ingredient for those with symptoms of dry, flaky, or irritated skin.

 Lanolin is another key ingredient that can be found in all of the Weleda Skin Food products except the Body Butter.
 Lanolin is a yellow wax secreted by the sebaceous (oil) glands of wool-bearing animals, such as sheep.
 In nature, lanolin’s role is to protect wool and skin from climate and the environment.
 It is thought that applying lanolin to human skin can help to protect against dry, chapped skin and other skin ailments.
 Lanolin is a long-chain waxy ester that contains cholesterol, and is actually very similar to the chemical structure of the oils produced by human skin.
 Due to its high lipid content, lanolin is occlusive, meaning it prevents the evaporation of water from the skin (transepidermal water loss).
-Ultimately, lanolin benefits the skin by keeping it moisturized and promoting healing.

 The final key ingredients in all Weleda Skin Food products include the following botanical extracts: Viola tricolor extract, Calendula officinalis (marigold) flower extract, and Chamomilla recutita (chamomile) flower extract.